October 31, 2016

 Fall is at your doorstep and winter is fast approaching, but have you prepared to set your AC to give you the perfect temperature, yet save on your electricity bills?
 It may seem difficult to save energy without getting frozen.
 However, by taking just small steps, you can welcome the fall with open arms without being too hard on your pocket.
 Here’s what you can do.

-The most importance thing to do is setting your AC temperature in accordance with the temperature outside.
+The most important thing to do is setting your AC temperature in accordance with the temperature outside.
 During fall and winter, 17-19°C is a good temperature to meet your comfort and energy saving needs.

 Next, get ceiling fans if you don’t already have them.
 Fans can make you feel nearly 3 to 8 degrees cooler than room temperature.
 An AC consumes more energy than a fan and hence, you can use a fan to save your money.

 Most of the AC units have a built-in timer.
 You can replace this with a programmable timer to put your AC off when not in use for some time.
-You can switch it off when you leave home and set the timer to turn on about half an hour before you return.
+You can switch it off when you leave home and set the timer to turn it on about half an hour before you return.

 Moreover, you may want to make use of energy saver on your window AC unit which will turn off the fan along with the compressor when the desired temperature is achieved.